MolSSI/QCFractal/docs/source/user_guide/datasets/basics.rst

 have different types for these items.
 That is, entries in a :ref:`singlepoint_dataset` are different than entries in an :ref:`optimization_dataset`, and the same is true for specifications.

+One important thing to keep in mind is that records exist outside of a dataset, and a dataset references these records.
+Therefore, `records can be part of multiple datasets`, or not be part of any dataset.
+This has implications, for example, when :ref:`submitting calculations <dataset_submission>`.

 Dataset Limitations
 -------------------